bpmutter/ben.perlmutter.io/_todo/project-todo.md

   * SLN: compress to 1MB or smthn like that
 * [ ] the project buttons have weird padding, with too little on the top, for mobile
 * [ ] on project modal, when click on image, the GIF clears
-* [ ] on project page, click anywhere in the project space loads modal...BAD!!!
+* [x] on project page, click anywhere in the project space loads modal...BAD!!!
+* [ ] on mobile, any page click --> popup opening ..this one is VERY weird

 ## Looney Ideas